LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 vector = np.random.randint(0, 2, size=ndim)

-# pack the binary vector into bytes to save space
+vector = np.packbits(vector) # Optional: pack bits to save space

 )